courtneyjchen/courtneyjchen/README.md

 💼 My background is in strategic insights, data science, and operations research.

-💡 I enjoy developing data-driven models, experimenting with algorithms, and implementing optimization techniques in code to improve efficiency and decision-making.
+💡 I enjoy developing data-driven models and implementing optimization techniques in code to improve efficiency and decision-making.

 ## 💻 Projects